pytorch/pytorch/docs/source/notes/cuda.rst

 Constraints
 ~~~~~~~~~~~

+Violating any of the following will likely cause a hard error:

 * Capture must occur on a non-default stream.
 (This is only a concern if you use the raw
   :meth:`CUDAGraph.capture_begin<torch.cuda.CUDAGraph.capture_begin>` and
   :meth:`CUDAGraph.capture_end<torch.cuda.CUDAGraph.capture_end>` calls.
   :class:`~torch.cuda.graph` and
   :func:`~torch.cuda.make_graphed_callables` set a side stream for you.)
+* Ops that sychronize the CPU with the GPU (e.g., ``.item()`` calls) are prohibited.
+* Dynamic control flow (based on CPU or GPU data) is prohibited.
+* CUDA RNG ops are allowed, but must use default generators.
+For example, explicitly constructing a
+  new :class:`torch.Generator` instance and passing it as the ``generator`` argument to an RNG function
+  is prohibited.

+Violating any of the following will likely cause a silent error or undefined behavior:

 * Within a process, only one capture may be underway at a time.
 * No non-captured CUDA work may run in this process (on any thread) while capture is underway.
 * CPU work is not captured.
 If the captured ops include CPU work, that work will be elided during replay.
-* Ops that sychronize the CPU with the GPU (e.g., ``.item()`` calls) are prohibited.
 * Every replay reads from and writes to the same (virtual) memory addresses.
-* Dynamic control flow (based on CPU or GPU data) is prohibited.
-* Dynamic shapes are prohihited.
+* Dynamic shapes are prohibited.
 The graph assumes every tensor in the captured op sequence
   has the same size and layout in every replay.
-* CUDA RNG ops are allowed, but must use default generators.
-For example, explicitly constructing a
-  new :class:`torch.Generator` instance and passing it as the ``generator`` argument to an RNG function
-  is prohibited.
 * Using multiple streams in a capture is allowed, but there are :ref:`restrictions<multistream-capture>`.

 Non-constraints